alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 During my time as CTO at MoveinBlue I learned PHP and JavaScript, and soon afterwards I was working in our Android app.
 I was not earning any money,
-but my job ending up being quite valuable professionally.
+but my job ended up being quite valuable professionally.
-There is another lesson there.
+There is another lesson there, a corollary of the first one.

 > Be sure to work in valuable stuff,
 > or be sure to make enough money to compensate.